fhur/xql/packages/docs/docs/300-security/000-Introduction.md

 ## Whitelisting queries

 By default, the `QueryEngine` will not execute any queries.
 It will only execute whitelisted queries.
-To register a query (add it to the whitelist), simply call the `registerQueries()` method as follows:
+To add a query to the whitelist, simply call the `registerQueries()` method as follows:

 ```ts
 import { from } from './generated';